 If you’re noticing a shift in your mood as the holidays approach, pay attention and consider how to maximize your sense of peace and well-being while minimizing sources of distress.
 Here are some ideas to make the time of year easier for you:

-- Stick with your routines: It’s tempting to use the holidays as an excuse to skip healthy routines like exercising or getting eight hours of sleep, but this can exacerbate our stress and make the season less pleasant.
+- Stick with Your Routines It’s tempting to use the holidays as an excuse to skip healthy routines like exercising or getting eight hours of sleep, but this can exacerbate our stress and make the season less pleasant.
 A morning walk or jog, daily yoga practice, journaling, eating well, and getting enough sleep can go a long way toward maintaining a sense of being wellness during the holidays.

-- Counseling can help: The holidays have a funny way of calling attention to stressors, relationships, or losses we’re struggling with.
+- Get Support The holidays have a funny way of calling attention to stressors, relationships, or losses we’re struggling with.
 If this is the case, consider meeting with a therapist to discuss how life can be different.
 A good therapist can help you gain insight into the behaviors, thoughts and emotions that keep you from living well and achieving your goals, whether it’s learning to manage your anxiety, feel less sad all the time, leaving a stagnant work situation, or working through trauma.

 At the end of A Charlie Brown Christmas, Charlie Brown ultimately finds a way to celebrate the holiday in a manner that honors his feelings and holds meaning for him.
 May the same be true for you.
 Happy Holidays.